 Removing the Dust Cover from the CPU Socket

-Remove the dust cover from the CPU socket, exposing the socket pins as shown below.
+Remove the dust cover from the CPU socket, exposing the SKX socket and socket pins as shown on the illustration below.

-Caution: Do not touch the socket pins.
+Note: Do not touch the socket pins to avoid damaging them, causing the CPU to malfunction.